 - At the top left, we have the most diverse cluster, mainly with groups from Europe and Latin America (OKFN, mySociety, and Ciudadano Inteligente being the biggest groups), but also Sinar from Malaysia, several African groups (like Ushahidi or Code for Africa), Open North from Canada, or Open Australia.

 Why are US groups and g0v relatively separate from the rest?
 One possible reason is size: g0v and Code for America are probably the biggest civic tech organizations, at least when it comes down to the number of developers.
 This means they have more connections among each other and thus get clustered in the graph.
 Whether there is really something like a ‘filter bubble’ going on I cannot tell.

-The contributor network
+The contributor network Link to heading

 As Zarino rightfully pointed out, we might get a more realistic picture of actual community ties when we look at who contributes to repos.
 I suggest that we can best understand the follower network above as a proxy for exchange (of ideas etc.), while the contributor network is more a proxy for collaboration.
 This time the color of the edges illustrates to which organization a repo belongs, while the size of the nodes reflects how many repositories a user has contributed to (the more the bigger):

 This network is a lot busier.
 I should point out that I had to filter out nodes with a low degree range to allow the remaining nodes to group up nicely.
 This means, to be precise, that every user who has contributed to less than five repos is filtered out.

 - First, there are some important similarities to the follower network: US groups are relatively close and separate from the rest, while groups from Europe, Latin America, Australia and elsewhere are close to each other at the bottom.
 However, we can see that Sunlight Labs has closer ties to Europe than Code for America.

 - When we look at collaboration, g0v seems to have much more ties to European groups than to the US.